LoganRickert/CPP-Manager/README.md

 # CPP-Manager
 This is a program I wrote that is basically a cpp console IDE.
 It can generate projects, classes, namespaces and more.
-It can also automatically build and run a project with one command and version controls.
+It can automatically build and run a project with one command and it also version controls.

 The default output is at OUTPUT_PATH=~/cpp-workspace.
-It path can be found on line 6 of cpp-run.
+The path can be found on line 6 of cpp-run.
 You can change the default name at the top of files by changing 'username' on line 17 of bin/parse_new_files.py

-Please note that the code for this project needs to be insainely refactor and I will be doing that over the next few days not that I have the generate code down for the project up to this point.
+Please note that the code for this project needs to be insainely refactor and I will be doing that over the next few days now that I have the generate code down for the project up to this point.
 After the refactor, I will work on the documentation generation.

 # Usage